zolrath/marky_markov/README.md

 NOTE: 0.3.0 now uses arrays with multiple entries per word instead of a hash key for each word with the value representing number of occurences.
 While a less elegant solution, it leads to faster text generation.
-We are also now using msgpack instead of yajl-json to store the dictionary which should lead to faster usage in the command-line app.
+We are also now using ox instead of yajl-json to store the dictionary as yajl-json does not appear to support arrays within hashes properly.

 NOTE: In the transition between 0.1.3 to 0.2.0 MarkyMarkov has added the ability to generate proper sentences (generate_n_sentences) instead of simply a